-Composite bats will mostly be found used in BBCOR leagues, as long as the bat in question is BBCOR certified, as they’re more durable than most wood and lighter than aluminum.
+Composite bats will mostly be used in BBCOR leagues, as long as the bat in question is BBCOR certified, as they’re more durable than most wood and lighter than aluminum.

-Again, like Bamboo, composite bats are extremely durable, making them the ideal wood bat for practice.
+Again, like bamboo, composite bats are extremely durable, making them the ideal wood bat for practice.

 These bats normally use wood shavings or dust combined with plastic and glue to create the final design.